For Sale by Exorcist: Production

 In an interview of No film School, Melissa LaMartina shared how's the preproduction of the film, she said;

+Once we got the green light, our first step was to go back to the script and analyze it against the parameters of the budget and the production schedule.
+The model the studio was following was for principal photography to be 15 days.
+Chris and I went through the script and slashed scenes, characters, and an entire subplot.
+It ultimately served us well—having to take a scalpel to the script made for a nice lean romp of a movie.

 She also shared that they're using Sony FS7s to shoot the film.

 Release

 The film was released in Digital and VOD on March 11, 2025, under Epic Pictures.

 Reception

 Jim Morazzini of Nerdly gave the film a rating of 2 over 5 and wrote; With some sharper writing and a better budget For Sale by Exorcist could have been a winner, instead it’s merely a painless way to kill ninety minutes.

 Rebecca of Film Carnage rated the film a rating of 7/10 and she said; For Sale by Exorcist doesn’t actually have that many exorcisms but it does have a fantastic leading character who is brought to life excellently and charmingly by Emily Classen.

 Giving a score of 7.5, Wyatt Towns of Vogue Horror wrote; Smartly written script, with the vast majority of the jokes landing right where they need to but might be too absurd for some.